gradle/gradle/design-docs/done/tooling-api-improvements.md

 ### Test coverage

 - Verify that a decent error message is received when using a Gradle version that does not expose the project directory

+## Story: Tooling API client launches a build using task selectors from different projects (DONE)

+TBD

+### Test cases

+- Can execute task selectors from multiple projects, for all target Gradle versions
+- Can execute overlapping task selectors.

+### Test cases

+- A project defines a public and private task.
+    - The `BuildInvocations` model for the project includes task instances with the correct visibility.
+    - The `BuildInvocations` model for the project includes task selectors with the correct visibility.
+    - The `BuildInvocations` model for the parent project includes task selectors with the correct visibility.